TheCorporationRsi/TheCorporation.space/README.md

 ## Installation step

--Use pip to install all the requirement
+- Use pip to install all the requirement

 ```bash
 pip install -r requirements.txt